tesla-local-control/tesla_ble_mqtt_docker/README.md

 # Tesla BLE MQTT Docker

-Send commands via MQTT to a Tesla car using Bluetooth Low Energy (BLE)
+Send commands via MQTT to a Tesla car using Bluetooth Low Energy (BLE). https://github.com/iainbullock/tesla_ble_mqtt_docker

 If Home Assistant (HA) is already using the MQTT integration, then the various entities will be auto-discovered by HA